Culture and Heritage

 International Drag Day is an annual event held to celebrate drag art and culture around the world to bring awareness and acceptance of self-expression.
 (International/LGBTQ+)

-Parents’ Day is observed in recognition of what parents do to care for their families, as well as their contributions to society overall.
-(U.S.)
+Parents’ Day is observed in recognition of what parents do to care for their families and their contributions to society overall (U.S.).

-Pioneer Day is an official holiday celebrated in Utah, marking the arrival of founder Brigham Young in the Salt Lake area (Church of Jesus Christ of Latter-day Saints/U.S.)
+Pioneer Day is an official holiday celebrated in Utah.
+It marks the arrival of founder Brigham Young in the Salt Lake area (Church of Jesus Christ of Latter-day Saints/U.S.).

 August